dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/faq.md

 Developers Mr. Markus and Jackson Palmer co-created dogecoin as a joke in 2013.
 Even the way people originally obtained the coin was meant to be ridiculous: In return for solving mathematical puzzles, dogecoin miners operating fast-running computers received anywhere from one dogecoin to hundreds of thousands of dogecoins.

 Neither works on the project anymore, and Mr. Markus has said he sold all of his dogecoin in 2015.
-He made just enough from it to buy a used Honda Civic.

-_"The idea of dogecoin being worth 8 cents is the same as GameStop being worth \$325,"_ Mr. Markus, 38 years old, said recently. _"It doesn’t make sense.
-It’s super absurd.
-The coin design was absurd."_

 ### Who controls the Dogecoin network?